(DT54.1 thru 54.5)

 KQET DT25 was off the air for a portion of Sunday morning, due to the transmitter taking a power hit.
 The signal has been restored.

 Most receivers should have re-acquired our signal once it returned, but a few Over the Air viewers may need to do a rescan in order to restore the signal to their systems.

 (DT9.1, 9.2, 9.3)

-Most receivers should automatically recover the OTA signal when it is restored early Monday morning.
-However a few viewers may need to do a rescan in order to restore the signal.
+Most receivers should automatically find our signal again once it’s restored.
+However, some viewers may need to do a rescan in order to restore their reception.

 We are aware that all but one of our channels are not available via Comcast Cable currently.
 KQED Plus is still transmitting on Comcast Cable 10 and 710.

 All of our Over the Air signals are transmitting without issue.